PacificBiosciences/pb-assembly/README.md

 length_cutoff_pr=1000
 ```

-The parameter `overlap_filter_setting` allows one to set criteria for filtering corrected read overlaps.
+The option `overlap_filter_setting` allows one to set criteria for filtering corrected read overlaps.
 `--max-diff` filters overlaps that have a coverage difference between the 5' and 3' ends larger than specified.
 `--max-cov` filters highly represented overlaps typically caused by contaminants or repeats and `--min-cov` allows
 you to specify a minimum overlap coverage.
 Setting `--min-cov` too low will allow more overlaps to be detected